AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 ![](assets/image2016-6-30-9-3a25-3a4.png)

-9.&nbsp;Choose the page layouts that should display the field.
+9. Choose the page layouts that should display the field.

 ![](assets/image2016-5-26-15-3a14-3a45.png)

-10.&nbsp;Click Save & New to go back and create each of the other two custom fields.
+10. Click Save & New to go back and create each of the other two custom fields.
 Click Save with you're done with all three.

 ![](assets/image2016-5-23-15-3a8-3a43.png)

-11.&nbsp;In the Build menu on the left, click Customize and select Contacts.
+11. In the Build menu on the left, click Customize and select Contacts.
 Click Fields.

-12.&nbsp;Perform steps 3 through 10 for the Score, Acquisition Date, and Acquisition Program fields on the contact object, just as you did for the lead object.
+12. Perform steps 3 through 10 for the Score, Acquisition Date, and Acquisition Program fields on the contact object, just as you did for the lead object.

-13.&nbsp;Optionally, use the above procedure for any additional custom fields from this table.
+13. Optionally, use the above procedure for any additional custom fields from this table.

 <table>
  <thead>